 Consider the secular side of things.
 While I could focus on all of the practices discussed in the study, let me focus on the first, and perhaps the most important.
 It is to "Model the Way" -- which is precisely what Saint John Fisher did.
 Throughout his life, he showed the path for others to follow.
+And not only did he set the example; he also clarified the values that guided his actions -- the values taught by the Catholic Church.

-1 Fr.
+Fr.
 Ross Chamberland, O.F.M. and Guillermo Montes, "Canonized Leadership: A Contemporary Leadership Study of Saint John Fisher, Scholar, Bishop, and Martyr," The Catholic Social Science Review 23 (2018): 237-249.